 OPTION 2

 DEQ did not appoint an advisory committee for the proposed permanent rule amendments.
 This rulemaking proposal is necessary to align Oregon Administrative Rules with federally revised NAAQS under the CAA.
 The proposed changes are required to demonstrate that Oregon DEQ has the appropriate rules, programs and agreements in place to implement the CAA.
-As such, there was no policy choice to be made which would necessitate input from an advisory committee.
+As such, there was no policy choice to be made which an advisory committee’s input could help..
 Enter statement describing why DEQ did not convene and advisory committee – be brief.

 Housing cost